kaby76/Trash/src/trgenvsc/readme.md

 ## Description

 Generates a Visual Studio Code extension from an Antlr4 grammar.
-A CSharp target must be available for the grammar.
-In addition, you will need to supply a settings.rc file containing the classes of symbols for the editor.
+A CSharp target must be available for the grammar as the LSP server is implemented in C#.

-A basic settings.rc file is supplied for you to edit.
+After generating the extension/server, proceed to building the extension by changing to the "Generated-vsc/" directory, then running "bash install.sh".
+The install.sh script performs the build of the C# server, and the TypeScript extension.
+The script will also create a settings.rc JSON file that describes the syntactic highlighting for the grammar.
+The script calls an auxilary Python program to examine the grammar for single-character string literals, and using the Unicode category to group these in a common class with a particular color.
+You can modify the settings.rc file to perform semantic highlighting by adjusting the XPath patterns to match certain parse trees.

 ## Usage